-No, You Aren't the Hero of Your Business Video
+No, You Aren't the Hero of Your Business Videos

-When Making a Business Video, Don’t Just Talk About Yourself.
+When Making Business Videos, Don’t Just Talk About Yourself.
 There’s a Better Approach.

-Imagine you’re shooting a business video.
+Imagine you’re shooting business videos.
 You’re standing in front of a camera, the red light comes on, and you start talking.

 What do you say?